You can have a good idea and still end up with a story that just kind of wanders off.

 - In The Matrix (1999), Morpheus tells Neo, “You’re here because you know something.
 What you know you can’t explain, but you feel it.”
 This line hints at the movie’s theme of questioning reality and choosing your own truth.

+If you have to announce your theme outright, it’s probably not working.
 The best “theme stated” moments feel like ordinary lines until the rest of the story gives them weight.

 Beat #3: Setup (1% – 10%)